moaiandin/docs.konghq.com/app/docs/enterprise/0.31-x/kong-implementation-checklist.md

 ## High Availability

 - Instances with multiple cores are required.
 Kong, by leveraging the underlying Nginx runtime, will start a worker process for each core.
 On systems with multiple cores a worker crash will not badly affect the system since the other workers can process the ongoing HTTP requests until the crashed worker is being automatically replaced with a new one.
 - At least 2 nodes/instances of Kong, behind a load balancer (Nginx, HAProxy, AWS ELB or similar).
 This prevents downtime if a Kong node crashes, since the other nodes can process the incoming HTTP requests.
-The number of instances behind the load balancer should increase with the number of incoming requests, to avoid the scenario when after a node crashes the sudden increase of load to the remaining nodes will effectively DDoS them and make the other nodes crash to
+If Vitals is on and a node crashes, then the Vitals data that was cached in memory but not yet persisted to the datastore will be lost.
+The number of instances behind the load balancer should increase with the number of incoming requests, to avoid the scenario when after a node crashes the sudden increase of load to the remaining nodes will effectively DDoS them and make the other nodes crash too.

 ## Scaling Kong